Medical Device Validation Document Resources

 - ISO 14969 – ISO Guidance document for ISO 13485 (http://bit.ly/iso14969)

 - 13485 Plus – CSA Guidance document for ISO 13485 (http://bit.ly/13485Plus)

 - AAMI The Quality System Compendium: Bundled Set of Textbook & CD (http://bit.ly/AAMI-Store)

 - The preamble to the QSR (http://bit.ly/QSR-preamble)

 - ICH Q2: Validation of Analytical Procedures: Text and Methodology (http://bit.ly/Q2-Analytical-Validation)

 - FDA Guidance for Part 11: Electronic Records (http://bit.ly/Part11Guidance)

 - FAQs about Implementation of IEC 62304:2006 (http://bit.ly/Team-NB-IEC62304)

 In addition to these resources, you may also need additional resources for design validation.
 Here are some examples of design validation resources I use in my design controls training “tool kit:”

-As a regulatory affairs professional, it is critical to maintain a list of the most current standards and an organized list of links to those standards.
+As regulatory affairs professional, it is critical to maintain a list of the most current standards and an organized list of links to those standards.
 I used to keep a list of favorites in my web browser for this purpose, but my database now exceeds the utility of “favorites.”
-Now, I use my own webpage for this purpose.
-You can do this yourself by creating a free WordPress blog, and having one of the webpages to the blog be specifically for the purpose of maintaining a list of Standards that are applicable.
-Here’s a link to my own webpage that I share: http://bit.ly/RA-Resources
+Now, I use my webpage for this purpose.
+You can do this yourself by creating a free WordPress blog, and having one of the webpages to the blog be specifically to maintain a list of applicable Standards.
+Here’s a link to my webpage that I share: http://bit.ly/RA-Resources